agopalareddy/CSE503_Chat_App/README.md

 ## Overview

 This project is a multi-room chat application built using Node.js and Socket.IO.
 It features password-protected rooms, private messaging, and user moderation capabilities.
+It was developed as part of Washington University in St. Louis's CSE 503: Rapid Prototyping and Creative Programming course.

 ## Features